-As a fiduciary, WAM is legally required to act in the client's best interest.
+WAM is obligated to follow the fiduciary standard and act in the client's best interest.
 In addition, the highest levels of professional and ethical standards must be met to ensure that business practices do not hinder the ability to provide the highest level of service in handling accounts.
 This particularly applies to investment recommendations, conducting trades, and in safeguarding the security of the accounts.
 If we cannot put our client's best interest first, we are required, by law, not to engage with the intended party or in that particular questionable activity.